IKIM-Essen/ClusterDocs/docs/reference/publications-and-rcc-credit.md

 RCC does not currently designate a canonical methods or infrastructure paper for citation.
 Until one is formally designated, use the acknowledgement above rather than citing an unpublished manuscript.

+## Current RCC publication archive

+The RCC website carries the current reviewed list under [Publications](https://rcc.ikim.uk-essen.de/#rcc-publications).

+The initial historical seed contains **32 Folker Meyer scholarly outputs from 2020 through 2026**.
+The seed uses the exact Folker Meyer scholarly identity for discovery and was explicitly approved as a bounded historical import.
+Thirty entries are published; two very recent August 2026 Frontiers papers already have DOI records but are labelled **accepted** until final publication.
+Correction notices stay attached to the parent paper rather than being counted as additional publications.

+This seed is not a rule that every paper by an RCC user automatically belongs in the RCC archive.
+New publications follow the ordinary project-attribution and review workflow below.

 ## After your paper is published

 Keep these two pieces of information together: